nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 int[] x = new int[10l];
 //Invalid, CE: Possible loss of precision.
 Found: long, required: int
 ```
-**Note:** The maximum allowed array size in Java is Integer.MAX_VALUE which is maximum value of int datatype.
+**Note:** The maximum allowed array size in Java is Integer.MAX_VALUE, which is the maximum value of int datatype.
 ```java linenums="1"
 int[] x = new int[2147483647]; //valid size

 int[] x = new int[2147483648]; // CE: Integer number too large.
 ```
-Even in the first case, we may get runtime exception, if sufficient heap memory not available.
+Even in the first case, we may get runtime exception if sufficient heap memory is not available.

 ### Two-dimensional

-In java, two-dimensional array is not implemented by using matrix style, it follows array of arrays approach for multidimensional array creation.
+In java, a two-dimensional array is not implemented by using matrix style;
+it follows an array of array approach for multidimensional array creation.

 The main advantage of this approach is improved memory utilization.
 ```java linenums="1"